If you cannot find the answer to your question, please Contact Us.

-For NIE candidates, the materials as updated as per the print volumes: on an annual basis (November each year).
+For NIE candidates, the materials are updated as per the print volumes: on an annual basis in November each year.
 As the Manual and Workbook must follow the NIE syllabus, we are unable to provide a more frequent updating service.

 Can I try the online Police Manuals and the Investigators’ Manual and Workbook before I buy?

 We are unable at present to provide trial subscriptions.
 Police forces and librarians can apply for free trial access for their exam candidates by contacting the Sales Manager.